nxp-imx/imx-smw/Documentations/user_manual/source/configuration/subsystems/subsystems.rst

     operation.
     If present after the first occurrence of **[SECURE_SUBSYSTEM]**, it is ignored.
-The possible values are the Secure Subsystems names listed in :numref:`secure_subsystems`.
+The possible values are the Secure Subsystems names listed in :ref:`secure_subsystems` table.
 Adding option **ALT** (":ALT") after the Secure Subsystem name allows the selection of another Secure Subsystem if the default one doesn't support the requested Security Operation.

 Secure Subsystems definition